Posted by Kimberly Lindbergs on December 5, 2013

 When Poitier took home the Oscar for Best Actor in April of 1964 it was more than just a reward for his fine acting in LILIES OF THE FIELD (1963).
 It was the first time that the prestigious award had been given to a black man and it signaled an unstoppable sea-change that was happening in Hollywood and across the country in regards to racial inequality and long standing prejudices.
 As Aram Goudsouzian poignantly points out in his biography of the actor (Sidney Poitier: Man, Actor, Icon):

 These days it’s much too easy to take Poitier’s screen persona for granted but throughout the sixties the tall, extremely handsome and immensely talented actor was a powerful symbol of social change.
-While it might be easy for some to diminish his accomplishments as “the film industry’s token for the civil rights movement,” Poitier presented the image of a well-dressed, thoughtful, outspoken and sensitive black man to a generation of film viewers who desperately needed a remedy to counteract all the racist imagery and prejudice that had been perpetuated by Hollywood for decades.
+While it might be easy for some to diminish his accomplishments as “the film industry’s token response for the civil rights movement,” Poitier presented the image of a smart, outspoken and sensitive black man to a generation of film viewers who desperately needed a remedy to counteract all the racist imagery and prejudice that had been perpetuated by Hollywood for decades.

 To his credit, Poitier is able to effortlessly command attention and you want to follow him wherever he takes you.
 His quiet smoldering intensity on screen is more exhilarating than threatening and you eagerly await the moment when he’ll eventually explode and bring down a fiery storm of intelligent discourse and righteous anger on one of his unsuspecting costars.
 I write this as an unabashed fan but Poitier has had plenty of detractors throughout his career.
 The actor endured pointed criticism from racists as well as radicals in the sixties who thought he was perpetuating his own myths on screen.
-His critics often complained that he didn’t fully represent the scope and complexity of the black experience in America but I think that’s an impossible burden to place on any actor.
-Today we can still debate how little or how far we’ve come in regards to the various ways in which race is depicted in film but Poitier’s impressive career remains an important Hollywood milestone and a continual source of inspiration.
+His critics often complained that he didn’t fully represent the scope and complexity of the black experience in America but I think that’s an impossible burden to place on any single actor.
+Today we can still debate how little or how far we’ve come in regards to the various ways in which race is depicted on screen but Poitier’s impressive career remains an important Hollywood milestone and a continual source of inspiration.